12. Data frames#

 can contain anything, e.g., other

 lists or R functions.
-Including atomic vectors
+Including atomic vectors of varying lengths, just like

-The issue with matrix entries, on the other hand, is that they appear as if they were many.
+The issue with matrix entries, on the other hand, is that they appear as if they were many columns.
 Still, as it will turn out in the sequel, they are often treated as a single complex column, e.g., by the index operator (see Section 12.2).
-Therefore, from this perspective, the above data frame has three columns, not four.
+Therefore, from this perspective, the aforementioned data frame has three columns, not four.
 Such compound columns can be output by aggregate (see Section 12.3), amongst others.
 They are valuable in certain contexts: the column groups can be easily accessed as a whole and batch-processed in the same way.

 Important